 That confidence affects every part of their lives, from academic to social.
-With physical literacy, they’ll have more fun in a diversity of sports and they’ll be more likely to be active for the rest of their lives.
+With physical literacy, they’ll be able to enjoy a greater diversity sports and physical activities, and they’ll be more likely to stay active for the rest of their lives.

 Without physical literacy, children are much more likely to be physically inactive.
-Inactivity leads to poor fitness, and this can lead to lower school grades, reduced confidence, lower self-esteem, poor social skills and significant health problems.
+Inactivity leads to poor fitness, and this can lead to lower school grades, reduced confidence, lower self-esteem, and significant health problems.
 Ultimately physical literacy gives your child the best chance for lifelong health and success in every part of life.

 The language of movement